eliasson/markuseliasson.se/content/article/introduction-to-asyncio.md

 `asyncio` gives us asynchronous I/O, thus it is suitable for file and network operations, where the process will be schedule to wait for data being available.
 It is **not** suitable for CPU-bound programming - here you need to fallback to threading or multi-processing.s

-As it turns out, BitTorrent have plenty of I/O and not so much CPU-bound work to do - it should match `asyncio` perfectly.
+As it turns out, the intended example project - a BitTorrent client - have plenty of I/O and not so much CPU-bound work to do - it should match `asyncio` perfectly.

 ### await and async